How to buy online

 Can I take sildenafil and Levitra and Cialis at the same time?

 No, the combination of ED tablets is potentially dangerous and can cause toxic effects of overdose.
 If one type of tablet does not work, its strength can be increased or an alternative type of tablet can be tried, but treatments must not be combined.
 Leave at least 24 hours between sildenafil and Levitra and other treatments, and 48 hours after Cialis.

 Can I take sildenafil with other prescription medicines?

 Sildenafil can be taken with most other prescription medicines, with some notable exceptions.
 Nitrates used mainly to treat heart disease and angina can interact and cause a dangerous fall in blood pressure.
 For a full list of interacting medicines check the patient information leaflet supplied with the tablets.
 Checks for interactions are carried out in online consolations.

 Authored 24 October 2015 by Dr Tony Steele, MB ChB

 Reviewed 28 November 2016 by Dr B. Babor, MB ChB

 Very happy with the results.
+No side effects!